averagehuman/learn-italian-notes/content/posts/lezioni/italian-beginners-a008.md

 > The three Latin sexes or, better, genders are masculine, feminine and neuter.
 > We have the same ones - he, she and it.
 > The difference is that practically all our nouns are neuter.
-> We call a cucumber "it" and you call a soul "it", where the Romans considered
+> We call a cucumber "it" and we call a soul "it", where the Romans considered
 > cucumbers (*cucumis, -eris*) masculine and souls (*anima, -ae*) feminine.
 >
 > The Latin approach to these things is not as annoying as it might at first seem.